Ghost stories of the Playhouse

 Marie couldn’t figure it out and went to find Eileen to ask if she’d been along and opened the doors.
 She hadn’t been anywhere near.
 In the end, Marie gave both rooms a good “talking to”, and everything was fine.

-Since then, there's not been too many 'ghostly appearances', although we've staged a number of spooky shows - the world premieres of Ghost Stories and The Haunting of Hill House , with The Woman in Black returning for Christmas 2023.
+Since then, there's not been too many 'ghostly appearances', although we've staged a number of spooky shows - the world premieres of Ghost Stories and The Haunting of Hill House along with touring productions of The Woman in Black.